Judge: Black Lives Matter is a movement that can’t be sued

 The lawsuit dismissed Thursday didn’t accuse Mckesson of throwing the rock that injured the officer’s jaw and teeth, but it claimed he “incited the violence” and “was in charge of the protest,” and that he was seen and heard giving orders.

-During a hearing in June, Mckesson’s attorney, Billy Gibbens, said Black Lives Matter doesn’t have a governing body, dues-paying members or bylaws.
+Mckesson’s attorney, Billy Gibbens, said during the hearing in June that Black Lives Matter doesn’t have a governing body, dues-paying members or bylaws.

 “This is a movement, and there isn’t a person who is responsible for it, or the leader or the founder of it,” he told the judge.